-Warren S. Payne is a senior advisor in Mayer Brown's Washington DC office and a member of the Tax, Government Relations & Public Law and International Trade practices.
+Warren S. Payne is a senior advisor in Mayer Brown's Washington DC office and a member of the Tax, Public Policy, Regulatory & Political Law and International Trade practices.
 He joined Mayer Brown from the US House of Representatives Committee on Ways and Means, where he held a number of staff leadership roles over the past eight years, including his most recent position as policy director.

 As the Committee's policy director Warren was responsible for developing policy in all areas within the Committee's jurisdiction.
 Major legislation that Warren worked to enact into law includes the Tax Increase Prevention Act, the ABLE Act, the Middle Class Tax Relief and Job Creation Act, two highway and infrastructure funding bills in 2012 and 2014, and free trade agreements with Colombia, Peru, Panama and South Korea.
 In addition, Warren was responsible for the development and introduction of the first detailed legislation since 1986 to comprehensively reform the US Tax Code with the introduction of the Tax Reform Act of 2014.
 Other major pieces of legislation developed by the Committee during Warren's tenure as policy director include the Bipartisan Congressional Trade Priorities Act of 2014 and the SGR Repeal and Provider Payment Modernization Act.